kore4lyf/notes/node/nodejs_and_Expressjs_by_john_milga.md

 server.listen(5000)
 ```

-This simple means that the server has a request event.
+This simply means that the server has a request event.

 > You may not be setting up events on you own, alot of built-in modules relay heavily on the concept of events.